-A base magnetometer to monitor diurnal variations in the magnetic field was located at the base, in June at Gautefall, and Ubergsmoen in September/October.
+A base magnetometer to monitor diurnal variations in the magnetic field was located at the base on August 30th, 2020.
 The GEM GSM-19 station magnetometer data were recorded once every 3 seconds.
 The CPU clock of the base magnetometer and the helicopter magnetometer were both synchronized to UTC (Universal Time Coordinates) through the built-in GPS receiver to allow correction of diurnals.

 Navigation system uses GPS/GLONASS satellite tracking systems to provide real-time WGS-84 coordinate locations for every second.
-The accuracy achieved with no differential corrections is reported to be $\pm$ 5 meters in the horizontal directions.
+The accuracy achieved with no differential corrections is reported to be \pm 5 meters in the horizontal directions.
 The GPS receiver antenna was mounted internally inside the canopy of the helicopter.